On This Day March 13

 1965 – “Eight Days a Week,” by The Beatles, begins two weeks on top of the Billboard Hot 100.
 It’s the final of seven songs by the Fab Four to be No. 1 in the U.S. in a one-year period, an all-time record.

 1999 – “Believe” is Cher’s first No. 1 hit since 1974’s “Dark Lady.”
-The song tops the Billboard Hot 100 for four weeks and becomes the biggest-selling single in the U.S. in 1999.
+The song tops the Billboard Hot 100 for four weeks and becomes the biggest-selling single in the U.S. for 1999.
 The recording is one of the first to use an Auto-Tune processor to alter vocal pitch, a technique now commonplace in pop music.